 The Camino is on Europe’s great cultural trail.
 Walk past timeless Spanish villages, immense cathedrals that rate as some of the best in Europe, vibrant cities and medieval towns.

 Walking the Camino de Santiago is a unique experience and a spiritual journey that is needed more than ever in today’s hectic modern world.

-If you are planning to travel in September 2017, please contact us to discuss your options as we are now fully booked for some dates and sections of the Camino.
+If you are planning to travel in June, July, August or September 2017, please contact us to discuss your options as we are now fully booked for some dates and sections of the Camino.

 What makes the Camino de Santiago special

 Follow in the footsteps of millions of pilgrims and over 1000 years of history on this historical, UNESCO World Heritage listed trail.

 Enjoy the camaraderie with fellow pilgrims of different ages and backgrounds from all over the world.